 To draw a shape, select the Pen icon from the left toolbar or press “P” and click anywhere to place points on the canvas.
 You can either fully close the path by connecting all points or leave it open.
 When finished, press Enter or Esc key to leave the drawing mode.

 Please note that applying a fill to an open shape will fill in space as if the path was closed.

 If you want to draw a straight line or keep the angles at 45° or 90°, keep Shift pressed while drawing.

 Once you place a point on the canvas, click it to activate the Bézier curve.
 Two handle control points will appear on both ends at an equal distance from the main point.
 Once you drag one of them, you’ll be able to adjust the curvature of the path.

-To enter the edit mode, just double-click the drawn shape.
-Then select the points and drag them to the desired position.
+To enter the edit mode, just double-click on the element.
+Then, select the points and drag them to the desired position.
 You can use the keyboard arrows too or enter the specific position of the points in the Properties Panel.

-You can also change the type of the curve point from straight to Bézier by double-clicking the chosen point.
+- You can change the type of the curve point from straight to Bézier by double-clicking the chosen point.

 Each shape is created out of a series of points – by changing a type of point you’ll be able to specify how the line between the points behaves.

 There are four types of points available in UXPin: straight, mirrored, asymmetric and disjointed.

 Each point placed on the canvas is set as straight type by default — it allows to create straight lines or angles.